A Caribbean Mystery: Television

-As with the Joan Hickson versions, Nemesis (1987) was filmed prior to A Caribbean Mystery (1988).
-There are some continuity issues: in the 2009 version of Nemesis, Jason Rafiel is a German writer, but in A Caribbean Mystery (2013), he is an English chemical manufacturer.
+As with the Joan Hickson version, A Caribbean Mystery was adapted after Nemesis, despite the books' publication order.
+Nemesis was adapted in Season 3, Episode 4 airing on 1 January 2009 in the UK, while it was aired as Season 6 Episode 1, on 16 June 2013 in the UK, over 4 years later.
+US release was on 16 September 2014.
+This led to some continuity issues: in the 2009 version of Nemesis, Jason Rafiel is a German writer, but in A Caribbean Mystery (2013), he is an English chemical manufacturer.
 Miss Marple does not refer to herself as Nemesis at any time in this adaptation, despite herself and Mr Rafiel associating the name Nemesis with her in both novels.
 Just like in the Joan Hickson versions, Mr Rafiel is portrayed by different actors: Antony Sher portrays him here, but in Nemesis, he makes voice appearances by Herbert Lom (who previously appeared in the 2004 version of The Murder at the Vicarage as Monsieur Dufosse).

 The novel was adapted as a 2016 episode of the French television series Les Petits Meurtres d'Agatha Christie.

 Radio

-Michael Bakewell wrote a BBC Radio adaptation first broadcast in October 1997, with June Whitfield as Miss Marple.
-Señora de Caspearo is omitted but the plot of the novel is generally retained.
+Michael Bakewell wrote a BBC Radio adaptation first broadcast in October 1997, with June Whitfield as Miss Marple, where the character of Señora de Caspearo is omitted but the plot of the novel is generally retained.